 In addition to U.S. federal income taxes, our unitholders will likely be subject to other taxes, such as state and local income taxes, unincorporated business taxes and estate, inheritance or intangible taxes that are imposed by the various jurisdictions in which we do business or own property, even if they do not live in any of those jurisdictions.
 Our unitholders will likely be required to file state and local income tax returns and pay state and local income taxes in some or all of these various jurisdictions.
 Further, our unitholders may be subject to penalties for failure to comply with those requirements.
-We currently conduct business in Alabama, Arkansas, Colorado, Delaware, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Vermont, Virginia, West Virginia and Wisconsin.
+We currently conduct business in 31 states (see "Item 2.
+Properties").
 Each unitholder must assess the need to file and pay income tax in these states on their allocated share of partnership taxable income.
 We may own property or conduct business in other states, localities or foreign countries in the future.
 It is the responsibility of each unitholder to file all U.S. federal, state, local and foreign tax returns.
 In certain states, tax losses may not produce a tax benefit in the year incurred and also may not be available to offset income in subsequent tax years.
 Some states may require us, or we may elect, to withhold a percentage of income from amounts to be distributed to a unitholder not otherwise exempt from withholding, who is not a resident of the state.
 Withholding, the amount of which may be greater or less than a particular unitholders' income tax liability to the state, generally does not relieve a nonresident unitholder from the obligation to file a state income tax return.
-Amounts withheld may be treated as if distributed to unitholders for purposes of determining the amounts distributed by
+Amounts withheld may be treated as if distributed to unitholders for purposes of determining the amounts distributed by us.
+Our counsel has not rendered an opinion on the state, local or non-U.S. tax consequences of an investment in our common units.